A raw, immersive river hunt on some of the most rugged terrain imaginable.

 Before we set out, we asked a local artist, Casey Braam, to paint our paddles—modern talismans.
 Cultures have long decorated their tools for luck, especially on water.
 Superstitious?
 Maybe.
 We figured we needed all the luck we could muster.

-Two hours into the river, we broke a backup paddle, but that was just the beginning.
-By the end of the first day, we discovered that good camp spots were rare, and the rest of the journey would continue to learn more of the wild’s harsh truths over the next couple days.
+Two hours into the river, we broke a backup paddle.
+That was just the beginning.
+By the end of the first day, we discovered that good camp spots were rare, and during the rest of the journey we would continue to learn more of the wild’s harsh truths.

 Another bear charged us in the river.
 We portaged thousands of pounds—twice.
 We ran huge icy rapids and got dragged over boulders.
 We fried cinnamon buns in butter over the fire and ate frozen Babybels.